pascalito007/efrei-cloud-bigdata/cafe/network/readme.md

 - Create a new key pair named vockey2, and download the appropriate .ppk (Microsoft Windows) or .pem (macOS or Linux).

-- Create an EC2 instance in the Private Subnet of the Lab VPC that meets the following criteria.
+- Create an EC2 instance in the Private Subnet of the Cafe VPC that meets the following criteria.

         - AMI: Amazon Linux 2023 AMI (HVM)